Saturday, June 22, 2013

 World Cup 2010 Stadium, Johannesburg

-The final of the World Cup 2010 between Spain and Netherlands was played in this stadium.
+The final of the FIFA 2010 World Cup between Spain and Netherlands was played in Soccer City Stadium (also known as FNB Stadium) in Johannesburg, South Africa on 11 July 2010.
 Spain defeated Netherlands at 1-0 during extra time.
 South Africa, the host nation was eliminated during the first round.

 Stadium at night, unfortunately, we did not have the opportunity to see it lighted up like this.